+Recovery is a journey of healing and transformation enabling a person with a mental health or substance use problem to live a meaningful life in a community of his or her choice while striving to achieve his or her potential.
 Recovery is an individual journey that follows different paths and leads to different locations.
-Recovery is a process that we enter into and is a lifelong journey.
+Recovery is a process that we enter into and is a lifelong attitude.
 Recovery is unique to each individual and can only truly be defined by the individual themselves.
 What might be recovery for one person may only be part of the process for another.

 Recovery may also be defined as wellness.
-Mental health supports and services help people with mental illness in their recovery journeys.
+Behavioral health supports and services help people with mental illness/substance use disorder in their recovery journeys.
 The person-centered planning process is used to identify the supports needed for individual recovery.